Nya0/GUFinder/README.md

 - `npm i` -

-And to run it using - `node GUFinder.js`
+And then run it using - `node GUFinder.js`